iamarkadyt/aacli/README.md

 # Extras

 #### Renaming the CLI tool

 You can fork this repository for yourself or your company and change the name of the CLI tool to something different by updating the name field in `package.json` file.
 All scripts, terminal logs and file system operations pull CLI name from this file.
-Just don't forget to update this README.md.
+Just don't forget to refactor this README.md.

+It also accounts for namespaces.
+For example, if name field in `package.json` were to be `@orgname/cliname` CLI name would be read as `cliname` and therefore CLI configuration files directory on disk would be named `~/.cliname`.

 # License